Burford School

-Burford School is a mixed secondary school with academy status located in Burford, Oxfordshire, England.
+Burford School is a co-educational comprehensive academy day and state boarding school located in Burford, Oxfordshire, England.
 It is one of 40 state boarding schools in England.
 The school was founded by the Burford Corporation as a grammar school in 1571 and moved to its current premises on Cheltenham Road in 1957.
 The original building on Lawrence Lane is now used as a boarding house.

 The School

-The school accepts pupils from partnership schools in a catchment area including Bampton, Brize Norton, Burford, Clanfield, Leafield, Langford, Minster Lovell, Alvescot and the Wychwoods.
-The school will also support parents right to a 'first choice' school from as far afield as Witney, Lechlade, Bledington and Hook Norton.
+While most students join from the surrounding towns and villages, the School accepts students from across the United Kingdom and abroad into its boarding community.
+The Boarding House is situated at the end of Lawrence Lane in the centre of Burford.

 In 2012, Burford School was granted Academy Status and in 2015 the school was placed in the top 90 Secondary Schools in England.

-The Boarding House is situated at the end of Lawrence Lane – a no-through lane leading to the church at the bottom of the High Street.
-The entrance is at the end of the lane – OX18 4RP.
-The boarding house, Lenthall House accepts international students.